moby/moby/docs/sources/reference/commandline/cli.rst

 ``URL``, then the repository is used as the context.
 Git repositories are cloned with their submodules (`git clone --recursive`).

+.. note:: ``docker build --rm`` does not affect the image cache which is used to accelerate builds, it only removes the duplicate writeable container layers.

 .. _cli_build_examples:

 .. seealso:: :ref:`dockerbuilder`.